Kode-design/Disorderly-Conduct/README.md

 1. **Recon & sync** – Approach your accomplice, pulse the timeline into the next beat, and steady your focus meter.
 2. **Lockpick sequence** – Clear the mag-lock via the QWER/ASD prompt before the cameras stir.
-3. **Loop CCTV** – Slide inside, jam the glowing panel with the arrow-key circuit minigame, and watch the timeline acknowledge the ghosted feeds.
+3. **Loop CCTV** – Step onto the interior floor through the opened doorway, jam the glowing panel with the arrow-key circuit minigame, and watch the timeline acknowledge the ghosted feeds while the clerk frets behind the counter.
-4. **Control the clerk** – Hold `E` to keep the fear bar full; flagging focus or heat spikes trigger new intel and comms warnings.
+4. **Control the clerk** – Hold `E` once you breach the counter to keep the fear bar full; flagging focus or heat spikes trigger new intel and comms warnings.
 5. **Grab & go** – Hijack the BC2 wallet by cycling neon handshake prompts as the intel feed warns of silent-alarm escalations.
 6. **Street dash** – Sprint toward the alley, hop road crew barricades, and listen as the ambient mix boils when heat hits the redline.
 7. **Capture** – Cruisers box you in, the accomplice bails, and the capture overlay wraps the run.